galaxyproject/tools-iuc/docs/tool_and_toolpane_guidelines.md

 - `Synopsis` should be followed by `Description` section
 - If this is a homegrown tool, the `Description` section can be free form
 - If this is an external package (e.g., SAMTools), the `Description` section should be a copy of help section for this tool adopted for Galaxy.
 This means that it should only describe CLI flags that are present within `<inputs>` section.
-- When appropriate help section should include images preferably in `svg` format.
+- When appropriate, the help section should include images preferably in [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) format.
 - For complex tools `<help>` section should include examples.

 ### Examples